-- 1. On the navigation panel, under Homes, click Administration. - 2.
-In the Administration dashboard, click Rules. - 3.
-Type MySQL in the Search field to see the list of predefined rules for MySQL databases.
+- 1 On the navigation panel, under Homes, click Administration. - 2 In the Administration dashboard, click Rules. - 3 Type MySQL in the Search field to see the list of predefined rules for MySQL databases.
 The MySQL rules are displayed.
-From here, you can review threshold values, alarm counts, and descriptions. - 4.
-To see the full rule definition, click a rule and then click View and Edit. - 5.
-In the Rule Detail dialog box, click Rule Editor. - 6.
-When you are done with your review, click Rule Management in the bread crumbs to return to the dialog box. - 7.
-Click Cancel to avoid changing the rule unintentionally.
+From here, you can review threshold values, alarm counts, and descriptions. - 4 To see the full rule definition, click a rule and then click View, then Edit. - 5 In the Rule Detail dialog box, click Rule Editor. - When you are done with your review, click Rule Management in the breadcrumbs to return to the dialog box. - 7 Click Cancel to avoid changing the rule unintentionally.